 Bone-Anchored Protheses

 The treatment with bone-anchored or osseointegrated amputation prosthesis is a method that enables a patient to attach an amputation prosthesis without the use of a socket.
-This is made possible by surgically implanting a titanium screw into the bone.
+This is made possible by surgically implanting a titanium implant into the bone.

 This method was developed by Swedish Professor Per-Ingvar Brånemark in the 1960s, when he discovered that titanium is not rejected by the body but instead integrates with the surrounding bone tissue.
 The discovery was initially used for the prosthetic replacement of teeth.
 Today, osseointegration is also used for leg, arm, hand, thumb and facial prosthetics, as well as the anchorage of hearing aids.